Protect your business against crime

 Encourage your staff to be aware of the risk of accepting stained notes as these could have been stolen.
 Notes become stained when a cash degradation system has been set off during a robbery.
 These systems are used in tills (by banks, post offices, building societies, and retail outlets), cash points, and cash boxes used by cash-in-transit companies that deliver and collect cash.

 If you are offered a stained note by a member of the public, treat it as you would a mutilated or damaged note and do not accept it.
 Advise the customer to take the note to a Post Office or bank and obtain a Bank of England Mutilated Note (BMN) claim form for the repayment of damaged notes see further information on damaged and contaminated banknotes.
 By filling in this form and going through the proper channels, providing the note is genuine, they will be reimbursed for the note they have handed in.

 There are a number of ways to tell if a note is counterfeit or genuine.
 It is illegal to keep or pass on fake notes.
 Stopping criminals from spending stained or counterfeit notes helps to remove the incentive for crime.

 The number of cheques being used has declined in preference to the use of online banking and electronic payment systems.
-These systems having the benefit of additional security and anti-fraud measures.
-In spite of this cheque fraud has become more organised and sophisticated with advances in computer and printing technology.
+These systems have the benefit of additional security and anti-fraud measures.
+In spite of this cheque, fraud has become more organised and sophisticated with advances in computer and printing technology.

 When writing cheques: